loadsys/CakePHP-Skeleton/README.md

 #### Running Tests

-The composer scripts have their own tests.
+The composer scripts have their own unit tests.
 To execute them, run:

 ```shell
 $ composer install